Proposed System Plan for

 We can see a scenario where rapid transit delivers patrons on either side and on-demand Lofty Taxi completes the final leg with practically no extra wait.

 At ~ 20% station capacity over 11 hr equivalent is ~ 19,000 daily trips @ $1.50 average per trip which is more than $10 million which covers amortization of the system over 30 years at 5% interest, including O&M, not counting advertising, vending or cargo revenue.

-1.2 million visitors per year for the Museum of History and about 7-8 million visitors to the National Capital every year would use this system.
+1.2 million visitors per year for the Museum of History3 and about 7-8 million visitors to the National Capital4 every year would use this system.
 Lofty Taxi would also be a tourist attraction in its own right generating multiple trips per visitor accessing different attractions along the route.